Aha43/PsLocations/README.md

 ```
 The . says use directory name as name for location and last parameter is a mandatory description.

-*Note: In the following commands that accepts `.` for meaning current working directory' location will have `.` listed as an alternative in the command's second argument.*
+*Note: In the following commands that accepts `.` for meaning current working directory's location will have `.` listed as an alternative in the command's second argument.*

 If you want to use another name for the location than the directory name: